western NY Dressage Association

 - Report scores to the score keeper using the Upstate GMO Schooling Show Achievement Award form.

-- Criteria: 4 scores from USEF/USDF sponsored competitions at the qualifying level at least 2 of the scores must be from 2 different participating GMO sponsored shows (participating GMOs for this award are: Western NY Dressage Association, Cayuga Dressage & CT, Central NY Dressage & CT) and 3 different judges.
-One of the scores must be from the highest test within the level.
+- One of the scores must be from the highest test within the level.
 The 4 scores will be used in calculating the average (mean) score.

 - Only averages of 60% or higher qualify, with the same rider/horse combination.